savannahferretti/conv-agg/README.md

 Vertical resolution impacts explicit simulation of deep convection
 ------------

-by A. M. Jenney<sup>1</sup>, S. L. Ferretti<sup>1</sup>, & M. S. Pritchard<sup>1</sup>
+By A. M. Jenney<sup>1</sup>, S. L. Ferretti<sup>1</sup>, & M. S. Pritchard<sup>1</sup>

 <sup>1</sup>Department of Earth System Science, University of California, Irvine, Irvine, CA, USA

-**Status:** This [paper](https://doi.org/10.1029/2022MS003444) was published in the *Journal for Advances in Modeling Earth Systems*, DOI: 2022MS003444.
+**Status:** This [manuscript](https://doi.org/10.1029/2022MS003444) was published in the *Journal for Advances in Modeling Earth Systems* in September 2023.
 [Supporting information](https://agupubs.onlinelibrary.wiley.com/action/downloadSupplement?doi=10.1029%2F2022MS003444&file=2022MS003444-sup-0001-Supporting+Information+SI-S01.pdf) is also available. *Note that code presented here was used to make the figures in the [pre-print](https://essopenarchive.org/doi/full/10.1002/essoar.10512579.1), and might not be updated to match the current publication.*

 **Abstract**: The aggregation of tropical convection greatly influences the mean-state of the atmosphere, altering humidity distributions, total atmospheric radiative cooling, and cloud amounts.
 Although studies have demonstrated the sensitivity of convective aggregation to horizontal resolution and domain size, few studies have explored the impact of vertical resolution on convective aggregation.
 Here, we investigate the impact of vertical resolution on simulations of deep convection and convective aggregation using the System for Atmospheric Modeling convection resolving model.
 We analyze simulations of tropical radiative-convective equilibrium with varying vertical levels (32, 64, 128, and 256) across small (100 km), medium (700 km) and large (1,500 km) domains.
 We demonstrate that relative humidity and cloud fraction decrease with increasing vertical resolution as a result of reduced turbulent mixing.
 Vertical resolution also influences the occurrence of, onset time, and equilibrium intensity of aggregated convection, and also appears to affect the sensitivity of convective aggregation to domain size.
 Understanding how simulated convection aggregates, as well as its simulated sensitivity to model formulation, is critical for making and interpreting future predictions of global climate change.

 Project Organization
 ------------
 ```
-├── LICENSE
+├── LICENSE.md         <- License for code
+│
-├── README.md
+├── README.md          <- Top-level information on this project
+│
-├── notebooks/
+├── notebooks/         <- Jupyter notebooks for data analysis/visualization
+│
-├── scripts/
+├── scripts/           <- Executable files for saving simulation output
+│
-└── environment.yml
+└── environment.yml    <- File for reproducing the analysis environment
 ```

 Acknowledgements